bitovi/canui/index.md

 });
 {% endhighlight %}

-The last option is to pass a `can.compute` which returns an array, `can.Observe.List` or `can.Deferred`.
+You can also pass a `can.compute` which returns an array, `can.Observe.List` or `can.Deferred`.
+If it is a function , it will be converted to a `can.compute`.
 Combined with `can.Observe`, this can make paginating Model requests very easy:

 {% highlight javascript %}